Walter the Whale: Skana's immediate stardom

-"Skana brought heady times to Vancouver.
-From the moment she took her first turn in the pool, the young whale was the aquarium's prime attraction and an invaluable asset to the city's growing tourist industry.
+From the moment the young orca arrived, she became the Vancouver Aquarium's "prime attraction and an invaluable asset to the city's growing tourist industry.
 That first spring, Stanley Park saw traffic like it never had before, with tourists and locals alike packing the aquarium.
 Then came the summer crush.
 In August alone, 119,746 people visited, bringing the year's total to 527,536—an 80 percent increase over the same period in 1966."

+Death

+On October 5, 1980, Skana died from an advanced fungal infection.